 IRA contributions cannot exceed the earnings of a minor, for example, there is no minimum for opening an account.
-Children of any age can contribute to a Roth IRA, as long as they have earned income.
-If you're ready to create a Roth IRA for a child, the first step is to contact a brokerage agency that offers Roth IRAs for minors.
-Your child, regardless of age, can contribute to an IRA as long as they have earned income, defined by the IRS as all taxable income and wages from working as an employee or from running or owning a business.
+Children of any age can contribute to a Roth IRA, as well as an IRA Gold and Silver account, as long as they have earned income.
+If you're ready to create a Roth IRA or an IRA Gold and Silver account for a child, the first step is to contact a brokerage agency that offers these accounts for minors.
+Your child, regardless of age, can contribute to an IRA Gold and Silver account as long as they have earned income, defined by the IRS as all taxable income and wages from working as an employee or from running or owning a business.
 By law, banks, brokers and investment companies require custodial or guardianship accounts if your child is under 18 in most states; under 19 and 21 in others).

 Even a small IRA can provide an introduction to investing and a platform to teach your child about money and the relationship between earning, saving and spending.
 Saving in a Roth IRA with custody with your child is the best way to ensure that your child will enjoy financial security and develop a true appreciation for the value of your money, today and in the future.
 Here's why you should think beyond regular savings accounts and savings bonds and consider opening a Roth IRA for your child.
 Roth tax treatment is especially valuable when their time horizon is long and their current tax rate is low, and both apply to children.

 The main difference between traditional and Roth IRAs is when you pay taxes on the money you contribute to the plan.
 The IRA is opened in your child's name and you'll need to provide your Social Security number when you open the account.
 A Roth IRA (individual retirement account) can make your child financially secure and teach them valuable lessons about the money they can use on their trip.
 Because of their tender years and the decades ahead, children are prepared to make the most of the time and power of capitalization within this type of tax-advantaged savings vehicle.